- Spectrum Graph

 If the waterfall runs in RDF mode (radio direction finder), the colour of the waterfall shows the angle of arrival, while the brightness shows the signal strength.
 More on that in this separate document.

-For long-term observations of "narrow bands", the spectrogram screen can optionally be split into multiple "strips", which will be vertically or horizontally stacked (depending on the orientation of the frequency scale: if it runs vertically, small spectrogram strips will be stacked vertically, with the newest strip on the top and the oldest on the bottom).
+multiple "strips", which will be vertically or horizontally stacked (depending on the orientation of the frequency scale: if it runs vertically, small spectrogram strips will be stacked vertically, with the newest strip on the top and the oldest on the bottom).
 The height of the strip is configured in the display settings.
 The number of strips is only limited by the screen size.
 Notes:

 - The multi-strip waterfall will not be redrawn completely if contrast or brightness are modified.